Mor Consulting Ltd. is a high tech research and development consultancy owned by Ian Ozsvald based in Brighton (UK), near London.

 We take on full or part-time positions to solve interesting problems.
 Some of our recent work is listed below, feel free to get in touch if you think that we can help.

-Working with AdaptiveLab for YouGov we're tagging Twitter and Facebook posts using Named Entity Recognition to mark-up brand discussions with sentiment for brand reach analysis.
+Working with AdaptiveLab for YouGov we're tagging Twitter and Facebook posts using Named Entity Recognition to mark-up brand discussions with sentiment analysis for brand reach analysis.
+Processing 3 million tweets per day requires a carefully designed multi-computer pipeline, along with robust reporting of the state of the pipelines and the cluster.
+Ian taught topics related to this at PyCon 2013 in his Applied Parallel Computing tutorial.
+Tools used include Elastic Map Reduce, MrJob, Redis, twitter-text-python.

 Parallel Python and High Performance Python tutorials (2011,2012)